Special Education Services in an Inclusive Environment

 The New Castle County Vocational-Technical School District speech-language pathologists provide assessment and treatment for a variety of speech and language concerns including articulation, auditory processing, receptive/expressive language, fluency, voice, and pragmatic/social language.
 Based on student needs and IEP team input, individual sessions, group sessions, and/or consultation with teachers/staff may be implemented for service delivery.

 A variety of related services are available based on student need.
 Typical related services include: Occupational/Physical Therapy, Speech/Language services, counseling/social skills training, orientation/mobility training, visual impairment and hearing impairment support.
 (For PT, a doctor’s note is required prior to an evaluation occurring.
 This doctor’s note should request that the therapist evaluate the student for school PT.
-The therapy is focused on school activities, not to be confused with overall therapeutic support).
+Therapy is focused solely on school activities).

 The English as a Second Language (ESL) program at NCCVT is committed to providing support and services to students who qualify as English Learners (ELs).
 NCCVT schools provide the necessary language development support for all students who qualify.
 All ELs receive this support to increase their English language proficiency while simultaneously accessing the general education curriculum.
 Services are provided in a “push in, pull out” method according to the support required.